We're sending your request, please wait.

 You could still receive Centrelink payments

 Your eligibility for the Centrelink payments (including the Government Age Pension) depends on a number of factors including the value of the assets you own and your income.
-Lots of people fund themselves with a Super Pension while still qualifying for a full or part Government Age Pension.
+Lots of people draw an income from a Super Pension while still qualifying for a full or part Government Age Pension.

 We recommend you speak to one of our retirement specialists using the form below if you have general queries around Centrelink and the Super Pension.